cypress-io/cypress-documentation/content/guides/overview/choosing-testing-type.md

 Because of their nature, components tend to be easily testable, which is where Cypress Component Testing comes into play.

-Component tests differ from e2e tests in that instead of visiting a URL to pull up an entire app, a component can be "mounted" and tested on its own.
+Component tests differ from end-to-end tests in that instead of visiting a URL to pull up an entire app, a component can be "mounted" and tested on its own.
 This allows you to focus on testing only the component's functionality and not worrying about other nuances with testing a component as part of the larger application.